SigmaHQ/sigma-specification/Tags_specification.md

 ### namespace: detection

-Use the detection tag to determine the type of detection targeted by the rule.
+Use the detection tag to indicate the type of a rule.
 Example tag: `detection.threat_hunting`.

 * dfir
 * emerging_threats